Skip to main content

 What public registers tell you:

 The NSW Local Court handles debt recovery claims up to $100,000.
 These proceedings are commonly used by subcontractors and smaller suppliers to recover unpaid invoices from builders.
-Local Court judgments are not routinely published on NSW Caselaw, but judgment records can be searched and a writ of execution (if filed) will appear on the PPSR (see Q8).
+Local Court judgments are not routinely published on NSW Caselaw, but judgment records can be searched and a writ of execution (if filed) will appear on the PPSR (see Check 7 of 8).
 A pattern of writs against a builder's assets is a strong financial distress signal.

 The NSW District Court and Supreme Court handle larger creditor claims.
 Published decisions from both courts appear on NSW Caselaw.
 A building company appearing as a defendant in multiple creditor claims, particularly from trade suppliers or subcontractors, warrants close scrutiny.